Poyo-SSB/tetrio-bot-docs/Ribbon.md

 ## MessagePack

 Packets contain a header followed by one or more messages in [MessagePack format](https://msgpack.org/).
-MessagePack has [numerous implementations](https://msgpack.org/index.html#languages), covering every language under the sun.
+MessagePack has [numerous implementations](https://msgpack.org/index.html#languages) covering every language under the sun.
 The MessagePack implementation used by both TETR.IO's client and server is [msgpack-lite](https://github.com/kawanet/msgpack-lite) ([npm](https://www.npmjs.com/package/msgpack-lite)).
 If you wish to reinvent the wheel or need to inspect binary data for debugging purposes, the binary specification can be found [here](https://github.com/msgpack/msgpack/blob/master/spec.md).

-All top-level MessagePack objects contained within a packet are `Map`s (i.e. `fixmap`, `map 16`, or `map 32`).
+All top-level MessagePack objects contained within a packet are maps (i.e. `fixmap`, `map 16`, or `map 32`).

 ## Packet format